Aluxardd/Aluxardd/README.md

 - 🛡️ Passionate about cybersecurity, red teaming, and ethical hacking
 - 🖥️ Experienced in designing secure software architectures
 - 📚 Lifelong learner exploring cloud infrastructure, automation, and DevSecOps
-- 🌐 Advocate of open source and secure, privacy-first tech

 ---